-Because he was abandoned at such a young age, the cub is not a candidate for release back into the wild, and FWC staff transferred him to us for long-term care.
+FWC is the agency responsible for managing bears in Florida and decides whether a rehabilitated bear can be released to the wild on a case-by-case basis.
+Because he was abandoned at such a young age, the cub is not a candidate for release, and FWC staff transferred him to us for long-term care.

 The cub, who is an estimated six weeks of age, is now healthy, feeding well and has opened his eyes!
 His primary caretaker, curator of animals Lauren Hinson, has successfully hand-raised several other Zoo residents.
 The young bear is fed every four hours around the clock—including during the night.